jspengeman/jspengeman.com/about.md

 I have been developing software professionally for three years.
 I started my professional career at [Bixly](https://www.bixly.com/) developing web applications using Django and Angular.
-After a couple years at Bixly I moved to Washington DC to pursue continue my career at Boeing where I have been developing backend services utilizing primarily Java.
+After a couple years at Bixly I moved to Washington DC to continue my career at Boeing where I have been developing backend services utilizing primarily Java.
 Although, for the past few months I have been developing in primarily ES6 which has been an absolute blast.